 Import Administration, International Trade Administration, Department of Commerce.

-On August 8, 2006, the Department of Commerce (the Department) published the preliminary results of administrative review of the antidumping duty order covering stainless steel sheet and strip in coils from Germany.
-See Stainless Steel Sheet and Strip in Coils from Germany; Notice of Preliminary Results of Antidumping Duty Administrative Review, 71 FR 45024 (August 8, 2006) (Preliminary Results).
-The merchandise covered by this order is stainless steel sheet and strip in coils as described in the “Scope of the Order” section of this notice.
-The period of review (POR) is July 1, 2004, through June 30, 2005.
-In the Preliminary Results we invited parties to provide comments.
-Based on our analysis of the comments received, we have made changes to the margin calculation.
+On August 7, 2003, the Department of Commerce (the Department) published the preliminary results of administrative review of the antidumping duty order covering stainless steel sheet and strip in coils from Germany.
+See Stainless Steel Sheet and Strip in Coils from Germany; Notice of Preliminary Results of Antidumping Duty Administrative Review, 68 FR 47039 (August 7, 2003) (Preliminary Results).
+This review covers ThyssenKrupp Nirosta GmbH and ThyssenKrupp VDM (collectively, TKN).
+The merchandise covered by this order is stainless steel sheet and strip in coils as described in the “Scope of the Review” section of the Federal Register notice.
+The period of review (POR) is July 1, 2001, through June 30, 2002.
+We invited parties to comment on our Preliminary Results.
+Based on our analysis of the comments received, we have made changes in the margin calculations.
 Therefore, the final results differ from the preliminary results.
 The final weighted-average dumping margin for the reviewed firm is listed below in the section entitled “Final Results of the Review.”

 FOR FURTHER INFORMATION CONTACT:

-Excluded from the scope of the order are the following: (1) sheet and strip that is not annealed or otherwise heat treated and pickled or otherwise descaled, (2) sheet and strip that is cut to length, (3) plate (i.e., flat-rolled stainless steel products of a thickness of 4.75 mm or more), (4) flat wire (i.e., cold-rolled sections, with a prepared edge, rectangular in shape, of a width of not more than 9.5 mm), and (5) razor blade steel.
-Razor blade steel is a flat-rolled product of stainless steel, not further worked than cold-rolled (cold- reduced), in coils, of a width of not more than 23 mm and a thickness of 0.266 mm or less, containing, by weight, 12.5 to 14.5 percent chromium, and certified at the time of entry to be used in the manufacture of razor blades.
-See chapter 72 of the HTSUS, “Additional U.S. Note” 1(d).
+Excluded from the review of this order are the following: (1) Sheet and strip that is not annealed or otherwise heat treated and pickled or otherwise descaled, (2) sheet and strip that is cut to length, (3) plate (i.e., flat-rolled stainless steel products of a thickness of 4.75 mm or more), (4) flat wire (i.e., cold-rolled sections, with a prepared edge, rectangular in shape, of a width of not more than 9.5 mm), and (5) razor blade steel.
+Razor blade steel is a flat-rolled product of stainless steel, not further worked than cold-rolled (cold-reduced), in coils, of a width of not more than 23 mm and a thickness of 0.266 mm or less, containing, by weight, 12.5 to 14.5 percent chromium, and certified at the time of entry to be used in the manufacture of razor blades.
+See chapter 72 of the HTS, “Additional U.S. Note” 1(d).

 Flapper valve steel is also excluded from the scope of the order.
 This product is defined as stainless steel strip in coils containing, by weight, between 0.37 and 0.43 percent carbon, between 1.15 and 1.35 percent molybdenum, and between 0.20 and 0.80 percent manganese.
 This steel also contains, by weight, phosphorus of 0.025 percent or less, silicon of between 0.20 and 0.50 percent, and sulfur of 0.020 percent or less.
 The product is manufactured by means of vacuum arc remelting, with inclusion controls for sulphide of no more than 0.04 percent and for oxide of no more than 0.05 percent.
 Flapper valve steel has a tensile strength of between 210 and 300 ksi, yield strength of between 170 and 270 ksi, plus or minus 8 ksi, and a hardness (Hv) of between 460 and 590.
 Flapper valve steel is most commonly used to produce specialty flapper valves in compressors.